tc39/proposal-pattern-matching/README.md

 where `<key>` is an identifier or a computed-key expression like `[Symbol.foo]`.
 It represents a test that the subject:

-1. Has every specified property on its prototype chain.
+1. Has every specified property in its prototype chain.
 2. If the key has an associated sub-pattern, then the value of that property matches the sub-pattern.